 The global Internet of Things in Healthcare Market size is projected to grow from USD 285319.84 million in 2026 to USD 314422.47 million in 2027, reaching USD 682003.35 million by 2035, expanding at a CAGR of 10.2% during the forecast period.

 The Internet of Things in Healthcare Market deals with the deployment of connected medical devices, remote patient monitoring systems, edge analytics, and associated software platforms to enable real-time health data acquisition, diagnostics, alerts, and telehealth services.
-Globally, IoT device counts are rising sharply: in 2023 there were ~16.6 billion connected IoT devices, and projections suggest growth to ~18.8 billion by end of 2024 (a ~13% increase) — this growth underpins expansion of IoT in healthcare.
+Globally, IoT device counts are rising sharply: in 2023 there were 16.6 billion connected IoT devices, and projections suggest growth to 18.8 billion by end of 2024, reflecting a 13% increase that supports expansion of IoT in healthcare.
 In hospital settings, average device densities range from 2,000 to 5,000 medical endpoints per major health system site.
-Many hospital networks run >1,000 connected infusion pumps, monitors, and imaging devices per campus.
-The Internet of Things in Healthcare Market Report often segments by device, application, connectivity, and region to quantify scale and deployment rate.
+Many hospital networks operate more than 1,000 connected infusion pumps, monitors, and imaging devices per campus.
+The Internet of Things in Healthcare Market Report often segments the market by device, application, connectivity, and region to evaluate deployment scale and adoption trends.

-Within the U.S. market, IoT in healthcare is particularly advanced: U.S. hospitals average ~300–500 connected devices per large hospital and >2,000 endpoints in major academic medical centers.
-In 2023, North America held ~34.5% share of many IoT in healthcare studies, largely driven by U.S. deployments.
-The U.S. fosters >60% of global telehealth and remote diagnostic pilot projects.
-In consumer wearable health domain, U.S. shipments of health wearables exceeded 90 million units by 2024.
-The U.S. IoT in Healthcare Market Analysis frequently cites that U.S. regulatory support, reimbursement frameworks, and digital health adoption rates are among the highest globally.
+Within the U.S. market, IoT in healthcare is particularly advanced, with hospitals averaging 300–500 connected devices per large hospital and more than 2,000 endpoints in major academic medical centers.
+In 2023, North America held 34.5% share in many IoT in healthcare studies, largely driven by strong U.S. deployments.
+The U.S. supports more than 60% of global telehealth and remote diagnostic pilot projects.
+In the consumer wearable health segment, U.S. shipments of health wearables exceeded 90 million units by 2024.
+The U.S. IoT in Healthcare Market Analysis highlights strong regulatory support, favorable reimbursement frameworks, and high digital health adoption as major factors driving market growth.

 Key Findings

-- Recent Development: >1 million IoT medical devices were exposed online in 2025, revealing security issues (a large-scale breach event).
+- Recent Development: Cybersecurity risks are increasing as more than 1 million IoT medical devices were exposed online in 2025, highlighting the need for stronger device protection and data security measures.

 Internet of Things in Healthcare Market Latest Trends